Minnalkodi: Plot

-Mohini is a young girl whose father dies, leaving her and her male servant homeless.
-Her wily uncle unfairly takes her property.
+Mohini is a young girl whose father dies.
+Her wily uncle unfairly takes her property, leaving her and her male servant homeless.
 In their wanderings, Mohini and the servant come across Minnalkodi, a dacoit, and protect him from the police.
 The injured Minnalkodi declares Mohini the leader of his gang and dies.
 Mohini goes about in the guise of a man as Minnalkodi and kills her uncle and others who had harmed her earlier, but she is a good thief who robs the rich only to help the poor.
 Jayakumar, a police inspector, tries to capture her but is unable to make much progress.
 In the jungle, he comes across Mohini, without her disguise, and falls in love with her.
 When he learns that she is, in fact, Minnalkodi, he persuades her to change her ways, and they marry.

 Production

 Minnalkodi was among Tamil cinema's earliest action films, then known as "stunt films", and followed the Robin Hood concept of robbing the rich to help the poor.
 It was directed by K. Amarnath and produced by Ramaniklal and Mohanlal under Mohan Pictures, this being one of the Bombay-based company's earliest Tamil films.
 K. T. Rukmini, an Anglo-Indian actress, played Mohini.
 She modelled her screen mannerisms on the Hindi film actress Gohar Mamajiwala, and draped her sari in the Gujarati style.
 She also took influence from the acting style of Fearless Nadia.
 S. S. Koko, a stunt-comedian, played Mohini's servant.
 Srinivasa Rao played Jayakumar, the police inspector who falls in love with Mohini.
 Other supporting roles were played by Gogia Pasha, Subbulakshmi, Alamu, K. B. Rao and Usharani.
 Minnalkodi was filmed in black-and-white, featured only three songs, and its final length measured 14205 feet.